origami01/origami01/README.md

-- 👋 Hi, I’m @origami01
+- 👋 Hi, I’m Obenamukama Dickson
-- 👀 I’m interested in solidity and python for data science.
+- 👀 I’m interested in  software development
-- 🌱 I’m currently learning solidity.
-- 💞️ I’m looking to collaborate on different web3 projects.
 - 📫 How to reach me ... dm me on twitter @dixono12
 -